Data Protection Impact Assessments: 10 Tips

 9. Keep revisiting your DPIA

 Throughout the different stages of a project keep an ongoing dialogue with stakeholders, especially with Agile projects which may expand over time.
-Check if new ideas, new developments have an impact.
+Check if new ideas, new developments have an data protection impact.

-Once a DPIA is completed, don’t just set it to one side and forget about it.
-Set review dates, where you can check if things have changed.
+Once a DPIA is completed, set review dates, so you can check if things have changed.

-For instance, you may have developed a new app, and six months later you want to improve the functionality, add new features – does this impact on privacy?
+For instance, you may have developed a new app, and six months later you want to improve the functionality, adding new features – what data protection issues could this raise?

-Also keep you screening questionnaire, template and guidelines under review, there will always be enhancements you can make to make it even more effective.
+Also keep you screening questionnaire, template and guidelines under review, there will always be enhancements you can make to make them more effective.
 Why not ask teams for feedback on how they can be improved?

-In summary, DPIAs can feel a bit daunting, but the more familiar people are with the process, the things they should be looking out for and the types of measures and controls that could be deployed to protect people’s data, the easier it all becomes.
+DPIAs can feel a bit daunting, but the more familiar people are with the process, the risks they should be looking out for and the types of measures and controls that could be deployed to protect people’s data, the easier it all becomes.